hellcoderz/scheme/README.md

 + mark-sweep garbage collector
 + You should be able to use this Scheme interpreter to run all codes in *The Little Schemer*.
-+ You might be able to do excercises in *SICP* with this interpreter, though I havn't tried.

 There is a small todo list, see **TODO.md.**